 The Debtors' sole remaining employees are Mr. Sarney and Mr. Ebert.
 Due to the Debtors' limited cash, both employees agreed to forgo payment of their regular salaries during the chapter 11 cases, with all amounts to be paid as an administrative claim under the Plan.
-Both Mr. Sarney and Mr. Ebert continue to be full-time employees of the Debtors and are expected to remain so until the Sale is closed.
-After the closing, Mr. Sarney and Mr. Ebert will provide services to the Debtors' estates on an as-needed basis, and be paid only for time actually spent on such services, subject to approval by EBHI's board of directors.
-The Plan provides for the payment in full on the Effective Date of amounts owed to Mr. Sarney and Mr. Ebert for their services during the chapter 11 cases, which amounts are [estimated (based on a projected Sale closing date of March [], 2018) to be \$[] and \$[], respectively].
-Although these salaries are due on the Effective Date, or as soon thereafter as the claims of Messrs.
-Sarney and Ebert are Allowed, they have agreed that to the extent that Unrestricted Funds (that is, funds not subject to the Noteholders' lien) are not available, they will defer payment until funds are available.
-This agreement does not preclude the Debtors from obtaining from the Secured Creditor Fund, by court order pursuant to Code Section 506(c), all or a portion of the Allowed Claims of Messrs.
-Sarney and Ebert.
+Both Mr. Sarney and Mr. Ebert continue to be full-time employees of the Debtors and are expected to remain so until the Plan is confirmed.
+The Plan provides for the payment in full on the Initial Distribution Date of amounts owed to Mr. Sarney and Mr. Ebert for their services during the chapter 11 cases, which amounts are [estimated (based on a projected Plan confirmation date of March [ ], 2018) to be \$[ ] and \$[ ], respectively].